How To Get Rid Of Excess Phlegm In Your Throat

 You may often mistake mucus for saliva, but the two substances are not the same.
 Saliva is a fluid produced in your mouth that helps you break down and swallow the food you eat.

 Mucus, on the other hand, is made up of dead cells and other debris from your upper and lower airways.
-The mucus traps these and any other microorganisms, such as bacteria, so that you can cough them up and clear your lungs.
+The mucus traps these and any other microorganisms, such as bacteria.
+This way, you can cough them up and clear your lungs.

 Causes of excess phlegm